MS-DOS Operating System

 MS-DOS 8.0 2000 Final version; shipped with Windows ME; limited command-line features.

-The layered architecture of MS-DOS is a simple structure that shows how different parts of the operating system interact with hardware and the user.
-MS-DOS architecture is divided into five main layers.
+The architecture of MS-DOS is a simple, layered structure that shows how different parts of the operating system interact with hardware and the user.
+Moreover, the MS-DOS architecture is divided into five main layers, each responsible for a specific function.

 Architecture of MS-DOS

-Now, let’s discuss each of these layers in brief.
+Now, let us discuss each of these layers in brief.

 1. Application Programs

-This is the top layer of MS-DOS.
-Application programs are user-developed or third-party software, such as word processors, spreadsheets, games, utilities, etc. The application programs use services offered by the command interpreter and the kernel and need those services to perform tasks with the hardware.
+This is the top layer of MS-DOS architecture.
+Application programs are user-developed or third-party software, such as word processors, spreadsheets, games, utilities, etc. The application programs use services offered by the command interpreter.
+The kernel needs those services to perform tasks with the hardware.

 2. Resident System Programs